cimoody/git_aid/WSL_setup.md

 	`pip install -U pytest transformers praw torch numpy pandas ipython`

-9. make sure all packages are installed (note that you will see more packages than what you installed as there are some dependencies)
+9. Make sure all packages are installed (note that you will see more packages than what you installed as there are some dependencies).

-	`pip list`
+	`pip list` .
-	at this point your environment is ready and you don’t need to change anything and plz don’t! :P
+	At this point your environment is ready and you don’t need to change anything and plz don’t! :P

-Your user file system on windows is linked with your Linux at step 3 so from your Linux terminal you have access to all folders in your windows account (such as Downloads, Documents, Desktop etc. ) (edited)
+Your user file system on windows is linked with your Linux at Step 3 so from your Linux terminal you have access to all folders in your windows account (such as Downloads, Documents, Desktop etc.)